twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D4
 Today I've read book part html5 up and running 30 munite Planning to do more tomorrow: save in db

+### D5
+Today I've add more js and css for jquery-ui to use drag and drop.
+I have not yet to save in db Planning to do more tomorrow: save in db